yunchaecho2/is310-fall-2024-group-6/README.md

    In the area of Literature and Texts, digital objects are created by scanning physical materials like books, manuscripts, and periodicals to produce high-quality images.
 These are processed using OCR to convert the images into machine-readable text.
 The digitization process includes manual corrections, metadata tagging (e.g., author, themes), and ensuring accessibility.
 These steps preserve texts for research while making them searchable and analyzable, essential for studying literature in the digital age.

 3. Kahle repeatedly made reference to the Library of Alexandria in his article.
 What are some historical equivalents to digital objects in your area of focus?
 How do these historical objects compare to their digital counterparts?

+   In the article, Kahle compares the ancient Library of Alexandria, whose goal was to gather and preserve the knowledge of a world for universal access, to the modern-day effort of digitization of books, manuscripts, and other literary works.
+In the past, knowledge was stored in tangible forms like manuscripts and scrolls, which were frequently accessible in certain places like libraries or museums and were prone to loss or destruction over time.
+Due to its fragility, there were few options for preservation and the only method of finding information was by hand reading it.
+While digital texts overcome these constraints and provide universal access to knowledge from any location with an internet connection, the ability to create multiple digital copies provides better preservation and reduces the dangers associated with technological failure.
+Digital resources, in contrast with printed texts, allow quick keyword searches, which improves research efficiency and changes the way we engage with literary works.
+This move to digital media not only makes literary texts more accessible but also improves their durability and functionality, which eventually changes how we save, exchange, and use knowledge.

 4. Relatedly, are there examples of born-digital materials for your area of focus?
 How do these materials compare to digitized objects?
 For those unfamiliar, born-digital materials are those that were created digitally and never existed in analog or physical form (think most social media, for example).
 (Francis)